What is a coaching model, and why is it useful for your practice?

 - What has worked in the past?

-Step 4 of the Journey: Wrap Up
+Step 4 of the Journey: Will

 Once your client has defined their goal, became aware of where they are in the journey, and explored different options, they are ready to choose one and commit.
 Your role as a coach in this step is to help them convert it into a concrete plan of action.
 What WILL your coachee do to make their goals a reality?

 Here are some questions to help your client wrap up their plan of action: